innolitics/rdm/rdm/init_files/documents/software_plan.md

 7. **Merging the Request**

     Merge the merge request into the main branch, resolving any conflicts that arise.
-Once the branch has been merged successfully, delete the branch in GitLab [[62304:5.1.5 and 62304:5.6.1]].
+Once the branch has been merged successfully, delete the branch in GitHub [[62304:5.1.5 and 62304:5.6.1]].

 **Outputs:** Changes merged into the main branch